![]() |

 This tekuk was discovered in 1347 AH in the tomb of a king of the Tang Dynasty in China.

 The story of this tekuk is very interesting.
 Three centuries after the Sassanids, it was accidentally found.
-Then it was taken to China by Iranian merchants (or perhaps Chinese merchants who had come to Iran).
+Then it was taken to China by Persian merchants (or perhaps Chinese merchants who had come to Iran).

 In China, this tekuk was given as a gift to the king of the Tang Dynasty.
 After the king's death, this precious work was also buried with him until about 55 years ago, when it was discovered during archaeological excavations in the tomb of the king of the Tang Dynasty.